Item Number: JNR-TRIVIA

 Session 2: Build a My Country Quiz

 Students build a trivia quiz about their country.
 It will test knowledge about the capital city, flag, landmarks, facts, and national symbols.
 Students will learn how to pose questions, set the point value, and create an answer key.
-This activity provides an understanding of Google Forms features and the structure of a quiz.
+This activity provides an understanding of Google or Microsoft Forms features and the structure of a quiz.

 Session 3: Plan Your Trivia Quiz